isc-projects/kea/doc/sphinx/arm/hooks.rst

 .. include:: hooks-lease-cmds.rst

 .. _subnet-cmds:

 ``subnet_cmds``: Subnet Commands
 ================================

-This section describes a hook application that offers some new commands used to query and manipulate subnet and shared network configurations in Kea.
-This application is very useful in deployments with a large number of subnets being managed by the DHCP servers, when those subnets are frequently updated.
-The commands offer a lightweight approach for manipulating subnets without a need to fully reconfigure the server and without affecting existing servers' configurations.
+This application offers commands used to query and manipulate subnet and shared network configurations in Kea.
+These can be very useful in deployments with a large number of subnets being managed by the DHCP servers, when those subnets are frequently updated.
+The commands offer a lightweight approach for manipulating subnets without needing to fully reconfigure the server, and without affecting existing servers' configurations.
 An ability to manage shared networks (listing, retrieving details, adding new ones, removing existing ones, and adding subnets to and removing them from shared networks) is also provided.